1. Do I need a referral to attend physical therapy?

 3. What can I expect during Physical Therapy?

-At your first visit Bob will sit down with you to discuss what brings you to Physical Therapy.
+At your first visit, your provider will sit down with you to discuss what brings you to Physical Therapy.
 Impact on work, activity and sport will be discussed.
 This will be followed by a comprehensive physical therapy exam, to determine the cause(s).
-Bob will the discuss clinical findings, and outline treatment plan, with discussion of your own personal goals, and objective goals of increasing strength, ROM and function and decreasing pain.
+Your provider will the discuss clinical findings, and outline treatment plan, with discussion of your own personal goals, and objective goals of increasing strength, ROM and function and decreasing pain.

 4. What should I bring?